-- 1) In general, ensure that sidewalks for pedestrians and widened shoulder lanes for cyclists are provided along both sides of the structure. - 2) Where a bridge is part of the pathway system, ensure that a combined pathway and sidewalk is provided along both sides of the structure. - 3) Railing height as per provincial building codes. - 4) Minimum pathway width of 3.0 m. - 5) Submit concept drawings to Calgary Parks' Development Coordinator, however, final approval will come from the The City of Calgary's Transportation Infrastructure.
-The Developer must ensure that the proposed structure conforms to all applicable City Bylaws and to provincial building codes, and must ensure that all drawings are stamped by a professional engineer.
+- 1) In general, ensure that sidewalks for pedestrians and widened shoulder lanes for cyclists are provided along both sides of the structure. - 2) Where a bridge is part of the pathway system, ensure that a combined pathway and sidewalk is provided along both sides of the structure. - 3) Railing height as per provincial building codes. - 4) Minimum pathway width of 3.0 m. - 5) Submit concept drawings to Calgary Parks and Open Spaces' Development Coordinator, however, final approval will come from the The City of Calgary's Public Spaces Delivery.
+The Developer must ensure that the proposed structure conforms to all applicable City Bylaws, Policies/Standards, and provincial building codes, and must ensure that all drawings are stamped by a professional engineer.